 See all problems of the 2002 Ford Escape.

-The car was a 2008 Ford Escape.
-The vehicle identification number (VIN) of the car was 1FMCU02Z88_.
 Whatever causes the back hatch to stay in the open position while loading or unloading stuff in the back of the 2008 Escape failed in my car.
 I was putting groceries in the back of my Escape when the hydraulic or whatever died and the whole [xxx] back hood fell to the closed position with me standing under it.
 I barely had the strength to lift it enough to get out of the way.
 Then the weight of it slammed shut again.
 Information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).
-This problem occurred on 05/19/10.

 See all problems of the 2008 Ford Escape.

-Consumer has a 2007 Ford Escape.
+The contact owns a 2007 Ford Escape.
 While driving 30 mph, the contact heard a loud noise.
 The liftgate failed on the vehicle.
 The dealer replaced the liftgate, but could not determine the cause of failure.
 The purchase date was unknown.
 The current mileage is 1,300 and failure mileage was 1,030.
-It was May.
-9, 2007 when this hatchback/liftgate issue happened.

 See all problems of the 2007 Ford Escape.